-Overview of Mental Health in Grand Rapids Resources in Grand Rapids Michigan
+Guide to Mental Health Resources in Grand Rapids, Michigan

 Grand Rapids, Michigan, located in the western area of Michigan is the second-largest city in the state.
 The city is located on the Grand River, and it’s around 30 miles east of Lake Michigan.

 Grand Rapids has a very industrial history, and it continues to be a center of furniture manufacturing.
 The modern economy of Grand Rapids is now based on health care, the automotive industry, and consumer goods manufacturing, among other industries.
 Some of the largest employers in Grand Rapids include Spectrum Health, Meijer, Mercy General Health Partners, and the Amway Corporation.